menu

 Demographics

-The per capita income in Icard - Connelly Springs in 2018 was $30,784, which is middle income relative to North Carolina and the nation.
-This equates to an annual income of $123,136 for a family of four.
+The per capita income in Icard - Connelly Springs in 2022 was $30,800, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
+This equates to an annual income of $123,200 for a family of four.
 However, Icard - Connelly Springs contains both very wealthy and poor people as well.

 Icard - Connelly Springs is a somewhat ethnically-diverse town.
 The people who call Icard - Connelly Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Icard - Connelly Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Icard - Connelly Springs include Irish, English, German, Polish, and French.
+The greatest number of Icard - Connelly Springs residents report their race to be White, followed by Asian.
+Important ancestries of people in Icard - Connelly Springs include Irish, German, English, Polish, and Scots-Irish.

 The most common language spoken in Icard - Connelly Springs is English.
 Other important languages spoken here include Miao/Hmong and Spanish.